Home » Type » Salad + Slaws » Balela Salad (Middle Eastern Chickpea Salad)

 Instructions

-This salad is perfect in pita bread that’s been slathered with hummus and layered with arugula.
-Alternately, you can add a large handful of arugula to the salad and serve with pita bread and hummus on the side.
+This salad is perfect on pita bread or Vegan Naan slathered with classic Hummus and layered with arugula.
+Alternatively, you can add a large handful of arugula to the salad and serve it with pita bread and hummus on the side.

 Serves 6